chalmerj/introcs-lecture-notes/devel/rst/whileinteractive.rst

    :end-before: chunk

 You can run it.
 Remember :kbd:`Ctrl-C` !
-There are two tests.
+There are two tests in ``Main``.
 If you give a legal answer immediately in the first test, it works fine (never getting into the loop body).
 If you give a bad input in the second test, you see that you can never fix it!
 Remember :kbd:`Ctrl-C` !